MrSlip777/plugins_talk_live2d_cubism4/README_en.md

 　ex) TalkLive2d Koharu scale 4.0<br>

 ■ Skip parameter initialization
-　TalkLive2d model name Skip parameter initialization true <br>
+　TalkLive2d "Model name" paraminitskip true <br>
-　ex) TalkLive2d Koharu parameter initialization skip true <br>
+　ex) TalkLive2d Koharu paraminitskip true <br>
-  When returning, TalkLive2d Koharu parameter initialization skip false <br>
+  When returning, TalkLive2d Koharu paraminitskip false <br>
   If false, initialize the parameters at the moment of execution. <br>
   The model of this plug-in implementation from here on <br>
   All parameter initialization timings are skipped. <br>